flammie/flammie.github.io/swedish-to-norwegian.md

 Finnish phoneme set and few minor variations) in school but work daily with Norwegian these days, in general of course my Swedish wasn't too good but here's how I translate between them in my head usually.
 This is of course interesting for my RBMT work and linguistics as well.
+I also need to reverse this when I visit sweden to speak understandable *skandinavisk*.

 | Swedish | Norwegian bokmål | English gloss |
 | :------ | :--------------- | ------------: |